jessicarogobete/AWS-Sentinel-2-download-and-process/README.md

 		- User: ubuntu
 	- Attach your instance key file

+### Preparing your environment to run s2 toolbox processing
 5. Transfer 7_Sen2cor_SL2P directory to instance with Filezilla
 6. Remove Anaconda3 folder and edit ~/.profile file to prepend /home/ubuntu/anaconda2 to PATH so that when you call python from the command line it is the right version